Tebaks/Tebaks/README.md

 ## I'm a Student, Learner and Developer!

 - 🔭 I’m currently working on projects to put my resume!
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Django
-- 👯 I’m looking for a internship
+- 👯 I’m working at Westerops as a software engineer
 - 🥅 2021 Goals: I want to learn Spanish
 - ⚡ Fun fact: I love playing guitar and board games